Molten salt reactors are nothing new.

 MCFRs can enable the transition to a flexible, robust and low-carbon energy system..

 It is a major departure in terms of simplicity, fuel cycle and proliferation characteristics relative to other more-complex nuclear reactor concepts and offers significant safety, performance and economic benefits.

 The MCFR has what the industry calls a “walk-away-safe” design that would shut down the reactor without any need for electric pumps to prevent fuel damage.
 If there is a loss of coolant flow, the fuel salt would expand through the reactor core to passively halt the process and naturally circulate to remove decay heat.

 Other benefits include:

-Online refueling for continuous operation to increase profit margins and reliability
+- Online refueling for continuous operation to increase fuel utilization and availability